MazeGroup-Corp/twist/README.md

 ## ⁉️ FAQ :

 - Q : Can I copy Twist?

-  R : No you cannot copy Twist, but on the other hand you can all take our php logic or the style of the site (All modify the code anyway)
+- R : No you cannot copy Twist, but on the other hand you can all take our php logic or the style of the site (All modify the code anyway)

 - Q : Can I contribute

-  R : Yes you can contribute to Twist projects, and in addition you will have advantages if we validate your contribution:
+- R : Yes you can contribute to Twist projects, and in addition you will have advantages if we validate your contribution ([Contribute Page](https://github.com/MazeGroup-Corp/twist/blob/main/contributors.md)) :
   - VIP rank on Twist
   - Name in the contributors page (Github and Twist)